Nicolas Stati: Career

 In 2025, Stati made his Formula Regional debut in the Oceania Championship for Kiwi Motorsport.
 In his rookie season in the series, Stati scored a best result of seventh in race two of the final round at Highlands Motorsport Park to end the winter 15th in points.
 Remaining with Kiwi Motorsports for the rest of 2025, Stati returned stateside to race in the Formula Regional Americas Championship.
 Racing in the first four rounds of the season, Stati scored his only podium at Indianapolis by finishing third in race one, before leaving the team and series ahead of the round in New Jersey to make his GB3 debut.
 Joining Chris Dittmann Racing to race in the Silverstone round of the GB3 Championship, Stati scored a best result of 19th in race two in his only appearance of the season.
 Following that, Stati made a one-off appearance in the Sepang round of Lamborghini Super Trofeo Asia for Lamborghini Bundang by Racegraph.
+He then raced in the last round of the Lamborghini Super Trofeo Europe season at Misano, where he won both races, before ending the year with a cameo in Formula Trophy for AGI Sport.

-Stati is set to join Cusick Morgan Motorsports to race in the 2026 Indy NXT season.
+Stati then joined Cusick Morgan Motorsports to race in the 2026 Indy NXT season, in which he took a best result of seventh at Detroit en route to 17th in overall points.
+Towards the end of the year, Stati reunited with Leipert Motorsport to make his International GT Open alongside Brendon Leitch.